Chris Skipper, Cerion EVP of Sales

 Integrating nanomaterials requires special care as the material behaviour can be inhibited by, or interact with, other components in your product — so the best approach is a customized one.
 You need a nanomaterial design partner who will work with you to understand the technical ins and outs of your product to ensure the material will perform as required.
 Moreover, your service provider should be able to devise ways to ensure integrating the nanomaterial will not change any of the existing functionality of your product, just add the desired benefits / performance enhancements that you require.

 Your design provider should also tailor the nanoparticle design, its formulation and the properties of the finished material to your exact technical needs.
-Make sure your service provider can leverage a wide range of synthetic pathways — from precipitation, hydrothermal, solvothermal, high temperature and many more in between.
-Each approach has pro’s and con’s, and you will need a provider who has the flexibility to develop a material using the synthetic method that meets your technical and cost requirements.
+Make sure your service provider can leverage a wide range of synthetic pathways — each approach has pros and cons, and you will need a provider who has the flexibility to develop a material using the synthetic method that meets your technical and cost requirements.

 Scale-Up Know How